Iowa Divorce Guide

 Iowa divorce filings require you to meet residency requirements and wait a minimum period of time before your divorce is final.
 Your property will be divided equitably, and the court will approve the custody arrangement if children are involved.

 An annulment is defined as an end to an invalid marriage.
 An annulment in Iowa can be based on incest, bigamy, impotence, incompetence, or one spouse being under the legal age for marriage.
 However, certain conditions must exist for these factors to be grounds for annulment.

 For example, for an annulment on the grounds of incest, the spouses must be first cousins or closer.
 Whether you and your spouse had a child during the marriage will not affect your ability to get an annulment.

-A legal separation in Iowa will do everything that a divorce will do (divide property, establish custody of children, etc.) however at the end of the process the parties are still legally married. is.
+A legal separation in Iowa will do everything that a divorce will do (divide property, establish custody of children, etc.) however at the end of the process the parties are still legally married.
 Similar to divorce, legal separation has a minimum waiting period and requirements for residency.
 If you are the spouse filing for legal separation and your spouse is an Iowa resident, you will not have to meet a residency requirement.

 Unlike divorce, neither spouse can remarry before the court converts the legal separation to a divorce.
 In the future, if a divorce becomes necessary, the parties will be required to file for divorce and the agreements reached during the separation process may be modified.